Records¶

 A record declaration statement creates a record type Record Declarations.
 A variable of record type contains all and only the fields defined by that type (Record Types).
 Value semantics imply that the type of a record variable is known at compile time (i.e. it is statically typed).

-A record can be created using the new operator, which allocates storage, initializes it via a call to a record initializer, and returns it.
-A record is also created upon a variable declaration of a record type.
+it.
+A record is also created upon a variable declaration of a record

 A record type is generic if it contains generic fields.
 Generic record types are discussed in detail in Generic Types.

-Record Declarations
+Record Declarations¶

 A record type is defined with the following syntax: